gmariani/web-filter-bypass/README.md

 # web-filter-bypass
-A sily webfilter bypass I made circa 2001.
+A silly webfilter bypass I made circa 2001.
 Converts a URL into the decimal equivalent in order to bypass domain based filters.